lesnik2u/cassandra/src/java/org/apache/cassandra/db/tries/Trie.md

 Having the point also declare the state before and after makes it easy to obtain the covering deletion e.g. for `aba`, `abc` or `ab`.
 This is a very acceptable amount of overhead that isn't a problem for the approach.

-The greatest strength of this approach is that it makes it very easy to perform merges because all of the necessary information is present at any position that the merging cursor visits.
+The greatest strength of this approach is that it makes it very easy to perform merges because all the necessary information is present at any position that the merging cursor visits.

 The reason to avoid this approach is that we often want to find only the live data between a given range of keys, or the